Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-countdown.png" >
 </details>

-<details><summary>In the cestlav.js file, temporarily change the countdown date to year 2023 to test the scenario when the countdown will end.
+<details><summary>In the cestlav.js file, the countdown date was temporarily changed to year 2023 to test the scenario when the countdown will end.
 The Hours, Minutes, Days and Seconds are reset to zero and the title "Veganuary 2024 is coming soon" is replaced by "Veganuary 2024 is here!"</summary>
 <img src="static/readme-images/readme-countdown-zero.png" >
 </details>